krakenjs/hapi-openapi/README.md

 - [swaggerize-express](https://github.com/krakenjs/swaggerize-express)
 - [generator-swaggerize](https://www.npmjs.org/package/generator-swaggerize)

-### Why "Design First"
+### Why "Design Driven"

-There are already a number of modules that help build RESTful APIs with express and swagger.
+There are already a number of modules that help build RESTful APIs for node with swagger.
 However, these modules tend to focus on building the documentation or specification as a side effect of writing the application business logic.

-`swaggerize-express` begins with the swagger document first.
+`swaggerize-hapi` begins with the swagger document first.
 This facilitates writing APIs that are easier to design, review, and test.

 ### Quick Start with a Generator